tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 It provides a robust, strongly-typed interface for efficient development, with specialized domains for handling Tags, Jobs, Files, Deferred Sessions, and Data Points.

+## Alfred

+Alfred is a powerful document processing platform that enables you to extract, index, and search through large document collections with ease.
+It offers a wide range of features, including:

+- **Job Management**: Provides a robust job management system that allows you to schedule and monitor document processing jobs.

+- **Tagging**: Tag documents based on their content, making it easy to organize and search through large document collections.

+- **Extraction**: Can extract specific data from PDFs, images, and other documents with ease using its powerful extraction engine.

+- **Indexing**: Powerful indexing engine that can index and search through millions of documents in seconds.

+- **Integration**: Alfred can be easily integrated into your existing applications using its powerful API and SDKs.

+- **Scalability**: Alfred is designed to scale with your needs, whether you're processing thousands of documents a day or millions.

 ## Features

 - **Comprehensive Authentication Support**: Seamlessly handles OAuth, HMAC, and API key authentication methods, simplifying the process of connecting to the Alfred API.